ioanmeri/MountainWay/README.md

 # MountainWay
 ## Simple HTML and CSS front-end with FlexBox

+*Part of the Course [The Advanced Web Developer Bootcamp](https://www.udemy.com/course/the-advanced-web-developer-bootcamp/) by Colt Steele, Elie Schoppik, Tim Garcia and Matt Lane*

 <a href="https://mountain-way.herokuapp.com/" target="_blank">Visit MountainWay</a>

 *Note: Initial load may take a while because inactive apps hibernate*